sambanova/ai-starter-kit/benchmarking/README.md

   - Number of requests: 60
   - Number of concurrent workers: 21

-We can see from the Gantt chart that the way they're batched and processed is 1-16-4 requests, because there are 21 workers sending requests in parallel.
+We can see from the Gantt chart that the way they're being batched and processed is 1-16-4 requests, because there are 21 workers sending requests in parallel.
 This setup took ~ 4 mins 30 secs.

 ![sequential_requests](./imgs/gantt_chart_batched_calls_21_workers.png)